klsalcedo/lyric_generation/README.md

 ![Screen Shot 2021-10-14 at 11 20 16 PM](https://user-images.githubusercontent.com/81720110/137441378-a6ad0402-d2e9-442e-9a55-59a569a46010.png)

 # Conclusions
 Currently, the generated lyrics will produce a song with a popularity score of 54.
-For reference, the highest score the Red Hot Chili Peppers have recieved is 73, with a majority of their scores aroud the 50-65 range.
+For reference, the highest score the Red Hot Chili Peppers have recieved is 73, with a majority of their scores around the 50-65 range.

 # Next Steps
 Future work would include expanding the dataset to include all top songs from a particular genre.
 Increasing the size of the dataset would also improve upon the modeling and allow for the creation of a more general text preditor.
-To improve upon the language model, using pretrained networks could produce a model that is better at predicting longer sequences and deepen understanding of the given text.
+To improve upon the language model, using pretrained networks could produce a model that is better at predicting longer sequences.